 They allow in an abundance of natural light without comprising on your privacy.
 If you have a flat roof, they are a great way to improve its appearance.
 Similar to our range of windows, our lantern roofs are energy efficient which will help to keep your heating bills down.

-Are lantern roofs too hot or cold?
+Are lantern roofs cold?

-Thanks to low u values, modern glass is able to trap heat in more efficiently leaving you with a warmer room in the winter and lower heating bills.
-With the option of a vent and blinds, you can control how much air you and light you let in, similar to your windows.
+Thanks to low U-values, modern glass is able to trap heat more efficiently leaving you with a warmer room in the winter and lower heating bills.
+With the option of a vent and blinds, you can control how much air and light you let in, similar to your windows.
 Blinds will also allow you to protect furnishings from the sun’s rays.

 Can lantern roofs be noisy?

 As mentioned before, glazing technology has come on leaps and bounds in the last few years.
-Effective glazing will decease noise pollution and allow you to have a comfortable and peaceful living area.
+Effective glazing will decrease noise pollution and allow you to have a comfortable and peaceful living area.
 This means they are perfect if your garden backs onto a busy road.
 You can get the same benefits from replacing your windows.

 This will really depend on the size you want as well as whether it’s made of aluminium or uPVC.
 Lantern roofs are generally cheaper than a fully glazed roof and are much quicker and easier to install.

 Usually, you do not need planning permission to re-roof your house.
 This includes adding lantern roofs.
 Lantern roofs are, in this sense, a permitted development.
-However, there are certain condition under which a lantern roof project may require planning permission: if the lantern roof projects more that 150mm from the existing roof’s plane; if side-facing windows are not to be obscurely glazed; if an opening is planned to be built under 1.7m from the floor.
+However, there are certain condition under which a lantern roof project may require planning permission: if the lantern roof projects more than 150mm from the existing roof’s plane; if side-facing windows are not to be obscurely glazed; if an opening is planned to be built under 1.7m from the floor.

-Which is the best choice?
+Which is the best choice for a lantern roof?

 Couldn’t I just get a skylight?

-A skylight is a single window pane installed into a roof.
+A skylight is a single-window pane installed into a roof.
 While they still allow in light and air, they aren’t as effective as a lantern roof in filling a room with natural light.

 Are lantern roofs a good idea?

+Enhance your home with an elegant, classic orangery.
 Get in touch today if you think a lantern roof would fit perfectly into your home.